denniepatton/Triton/README.md

 ## Description

 Triton conducts bp-resolution profile analyses for cfDNA samples in BAM or CRAM format, given a list of individual regions of interest (BED file containing, for example, promoter regions or gene bodies) or a list of composite regions of interest sharing a common center (list of BED files each containing, for example, binding locations for a single transcription factor).
 All fragments in each region/composite region are used to find the fragment size distribution, coverage, and probability of a nucleosome center at each point.
-GC bias correction files from Griffin† are used for GC correction by default, though alternative methods are supported.
+GC bias correction files from Griffin† are used for GC correction when provided (recommended), though GC correction can be omitted entirely if bias files are unavailable.
 Finally, Fast Fourier Transforms are used to isolate well-phased nucleosome-originating signal, from which nucleosome positioning features are drawn.

 Outputs may be used either as an endpoint in cfDNA data analysis by outputting ready-to-use features from a given list of regions or composite regions, or as a processing step for further feature extraction from output profiles.
 Features reported directly from Triton can be used in traditional machine learning approaches, or specific profiles can be plotted with accompanying scripts for qualitative analysis.
 Signal profiles may also be used in signal-based analyses or in deep learning frameworks (e.g., CNNs).